Software Components

 Edit a Software Component

-Click on the name of a software component and then select Edit to add additional details to its record.
+Click the name of a software component and select Edit to add additional details to its record.
 For example, you can specify a License Model, select a Vendor, add and define a Category, and add Notes and Tags.

 Check the Track Licensed Count by Keys checkbox to base the software usage count on keys, rather than the total number of software component instances.